LeoColomb/dispoflare/README.md

-# disposableflare
+# Dispoflare

-Disposable email addresses powered by Cloudflare Email
+> Disposable email addresses on the fly powered by Cloudflare Email